Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 We did not have the time to see the actual museum, but it is highly recommended from friends and family.
 If you have an extra day, I think this should be top of the list!

 The last stop of the tour was optional because it did cost extra.
-We decided to spend the extra money to see the top of the Empire State Building.
+We decided to spend the extra money to see the top of the Empire State Building because we felt it was one of those iconic things to see in NYC!

 In my opinion, you can’t go to New York without going to the Empire State Building.
 It’s like going to Paris and not seeing the Eiffel Tour!